MaikolSoro/BookApp/app/README.md

   <img src="https://user-images.githubusercontent.com/46753453/134748365-ed3daade-eefe-46ab-9054-2d883169a2d1.png"/>
 </p>

-# BookApp
+# BookApp 📱
-BookApp Android application is built with Modern Android application development tools or libraries.
+_**BookApp Android application**_ is built with _Modern Android application development_ tools or libraries.
 Aim of this project is to showcase Good practice implementation of Android application development with proper architecture design.
-Dedicated to all Android Developers with ❤️.
+_Dedicated to all Android Developers with_ ❤️..

 ## About this project 💡
-BookApp is a sample application built to demonstrate the use of Jetpack Compose UI Toolkit with Modern android architecture components!
+BookApp Android app is available with _traditional approach using Navigation Architecture_ as well as modern UI development toolkit i.e. _Jetpack Compose UI_.

 ## Built with 🛠
 - [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android development.